ucldc/nuxeo_index_sync/README.md

 ## run scripts to get still missing records into elasticsearch

 Sort of a hacky workaround to trigger an elasticsearch index of the records that got skipped by the full reindex.
-This way we don't have to actually work figure out the index rebuild errors in code we didn't write %-)
+This way we don't have to actually work figure out the index rebuild errors from running code that we didn't write %-)

 ### install python packages

 `$ pip install -r requirements.txt`

 `$ pip install https://github.com/ucldc/pynux/tarball/master --upgrade`

 ### create a list of records to be updated based on the output from the esync tool